The Cannibal Club

 The Cannibal Club was a Victorian dining club associated with the Anthropological Society of London, likely founded at the same time in 1863 by Sir Richard Francis Burton and Dr James Hunt.
 The club met in Bartolini's dining rooms near Fleet Street, London.
 Its official symbol was a mace carved to look like an African head gnawing on a human thighbone.
 The club's name is thought to derive from Burton's interest in cannibalism which he regretted that he never witnessed on his travels.
-Club members included: Richard Monkton Milnes, Charles Bradlaugh, Thomas Bendyshe, Algernon Swinburne, Sir James Plaisted Wilde, General Studholme John Hodgson and Charles Duncan Cameron.
+Club members included: Richard Monkton Milnes, Charles Bradlaugh, Algernon Swinburne, Sir James Plaisted Wilde, General Studholme John Hodgson, Charles Duncan Cameron, Dunbar Isidore Heath, Richard Stephen Charnock, Charles Carter Blake, and Thomas Bendyshe.